sanzu0609/Confess-To-Crush-website/README.md

-# Confess to crush web using react
+# Confess to crush website using react
 **Link** : https://confesstocrush.me/